RichiH/vcsh/README.md

 advantages of vcsh.
 See sections 3 and 4 for detailed instructions and examples.

+## 2.1 Talks ##

+People found it useful to look at slides and videos explaining how vcsh works.
+They can all be found at [here](http://richardhartmann.de/talks/).

 # 3 Overview

 ## 3.1 Comparison to Other Solutions ##